 Running through our curriculum is the United Nations Convention on the Rights of the Child.
 We are a Rights Respecting School and our pupil ambassadors play an important role in developing this ethos.
 ‘Every child has the right to an education’ (Article 28) and the curriculum we provide aims to ‘develop every child’s personality, talents and abilities to the full (Article 29).
 As far as possible, we adopt a cross-curricular approach to learning.
 We employ specialist teachers for music, art and physical education and staff work together to establish meaningful links across the curriculum.

 Throughout the school year visitors are welcomed into school to bring the curriculum to life.
 Children are encouraged to dress up and experience life as a Roman soldier, an Ancient Egyptian or as a World War II evacuee.
 Each term children take part in educational visits to further develop their knowledge and understanding of the topics covered in school.
-Subject Leaders organise ‘themed weeks’ which enable children to immerse themselves fully in their learning.
+Subject Leaders organise ‘themed weeks’ which enable children to make connections and immerse themselves fully in their learning.
 Class assemblies provide an excellent opportunity for children to share their knowledge and enthusiasm with their parents, their peers and their siblings.
 Please see our Curriculum Map (for each year group) which identifies the topics that children learn each term by subject area.